 Barcelona, the second city of Spain, modern, unique, with wild nights, marks visitors with its architecture and its heritage.

-The major cities of Girona and Tarragona benefit, for their part, from a dynamic cultural life that does not leave anyone indifferent.
+The large towns of Girona et Tarragona benefit, for their part, from a dynamic cultural life that's impossible to feel indifferent about.

 Other cities with exceptional heritage, such as Reus, are also worth a visit.
-The city of Figueres, close to the border, attracts visitors with its museum in memory of the famous artist Dali.
+The city of Figueres, close to the border, for its part, attracts with its museum in memory of the famous artist Dali.

 A gastronomy with a thousand colors